ElliotMebane/UnityFiniteStateMachine/README.md

 — Manual call to FSM when State finishes Exiting.
 Although Loose Coupling is worthwhile in many architectural decisions, StateMachines seem like a good place for some tight coupling.
 Instead of using an Observer pattern to allow States to notify their controlling FSM when they're done exiting, I make the call to FSM.OnStateExitComplete directly from State to FSM.
 — No transitions as separate classes are required.
 States handle their own transitions as part of the Execute method.

-Downsides:
+<strong>Q: Can you give me an overview of the flow that happens when moving from State to State?</strong>
+The execute method of a State is where all the action in a State is based.
+When a State first becomes active Execute will be called as a coroutine and will usually run until it encounters some code structure that causes it to return an IEnumerable.
+This could be a foreach loop, while loop, etc. (See the example code for details).
+The code will often _hold_ at this point in the Execute method, waiting for some user input to release it and allow the code to proceed farther down the Execute method.
+Often, setting the \_stateInternalState to something other than StateInternalStates.Execute is the best way to indicate to the Execute method that it's time to move ahead.
+A good way to do this is to call SetNextState on the FSM after some user action, which in turn updates the State's \_stateInternalState then calls BeginExit on the State.
+The active State can recognize that \_stateInternalState is not set to StateInternalStates.Execute anymore and release the Execute method to continue running.
+BeginExit and the tail end of the Execute method are where you perform _exit_ related cleanup and transition activities on the active State before allowing the next State to become active.
+After completing all the exiting activities on the active State, allow the FSM to transition to the next State by calling OnStateExitComplete on the FSM.

+<strong>Q: What things may I expect to happen when a State is active?</strong>
+— Every frame while the FSM is running the active state's Execute method will be called.
+— When FSM.ExitActiveState is called (directly or by way of SetNextState) \_stateInternalState will be set to StateInternalStates.Exiting so that the State may act accordingly.
+— \_state.OnBeginExit will be called in the State by the FSM when exiting is initiated.

+<strong>Q: Can you give a high-level overview of the requirements and constraints of using the FSM?</strong>
+— FSM must have a reference to a MonoBehaviour so it can call coroutine.
+— States must store a reference to the FSM so they may call methods on it.
+— States must implement IState and have:
+a) public Execute that returns IEnumerable.
+b) public BeginExit that the FSM will call when a State transition has been initiated.
+c) public SetStateInternalState that takes a StateInternalStates enum.
+d) public Init takes a reference to the FSM instance.
+— States must call FSM.OnStateExitComplete to inform the FSM that Exiting is complete.

+<strong>Downsides:</strong>
 When doing a similar transition in multiple frames, we may see repetition of similar transition code in each State.
 This could be avoided by optionally putting the transition content in a separate class.
 This might look similar to the template Transition class used in Dunstan's sample.

 I implemented the FSM in 2 sample projects.
 One was based on Dunstan's sample and is included in this repository.
 The second is a Poker game I published here:  https://github.com/ElliotMebane/SevenUpDrawPoker